flex AMH™ makes returning and sorting easier than ever before

 flex AMH is a modular solution that allows libraries to configure the system however they choose, effectively building their own custom solution at a cost-effective price point.
 Components can be added and rearranged as a library’s needs change, and the entire system can be installed or moved in remarkably little time.

 “The flex AMH was delivered Monday morning, and by 4:30 in the afternoon the entire 17-bin system was assembled and installed,” said Dianne McLeod, Manager of Technologies – Digital Services.
-“After it was set up, we realised that we needed to move it away from the wall a few inches to allow for more flexible movement of the bins.
+“After it was set up, we realized that we needed to move it away from the wall a few inches to allow for more flexible movement of the bins.
 It took only an hour for the system to be dismantled, moved and put back together.
 It was a bit like watching Legos being fitted together.”

 The modular design also makes servicing the flex AMH a breeze.
 Should a repair or replacement of an individual component be required, there is no need to dismantle the entire system.
 Everything was designed for quick access and easy support, ensuring systems continue to help with the flow of daily material handling.